Supersymmetry Breaking with Fields, Strings and Branes: Critical Strings and their Circle Compactifications

-Compactifications of tachyon-free ten-dimensional strings do not guarantee the absence of tachyons in lower dimensions.
-Lower--dimensional counterparts of the 0'B $U(32)$ model were identified long ago in~\cite{ang_98}, and the construction of four-dimensional heterotic strings that are tachyon-free for any value of moduli fields is possible.
+Compactifications of tachyon--free ten--dimensional strings do not grant the absence of tachyons in lower dimensions.
+Lower--dimensional counterparts of the $U(32)$ model were identified long ago in~\cite{ang_98}, and the construction of four-dimensional heterotic strings that are tachyon-free for any value of moduli fields is possible.
 Some of the recent activity in this direction can be found in \cite{4dnonsusyheterotic,admavr,recent_v}.

 As was the case for the SO(16)$\times$SO(16) heterotic model, this non--supersymmetric system also exerts a back--reaction on spacetime, which is now due both to the torus amplitude and to the insertion in the vacuum of branes and orientifolds, which are not BPS to begin with.
 The contribution to the vacuum energy from the torus amplitude can be manifested directly by making use of Jacobi's \emph{aequatio}~\eqref{aequatio}, but it is naively infinite.
 The infinity can be ascribed, in this case, to the tachyon mode of the unprojected closed string, whose contribution is, however, canceled by the limiting infrared portion of the direct--channel Klein--bottle amplitude.
 The Ramond--Ramond contributions cancel, in compliance with anomaly cancellation, but there is a residual NS-NS contribution in ${\widetilde{\cal A}}_{0'B}$ involving $V_8$ that does lead to a divergence.
 This divergence can be associated to a massless exchange at zero momentum, and signals the emergence of a positive ``tadpole potential'' contribution to the effective action, which takes the form \beq - \ \frac{T}{2\,\kappa^2} \ \int d^{10}\,x \ \sqrt{-g} \ e^{-\phi} \eeq in the string frame.
 Once this contribution is sorted out, the overall vacuum energy is finite.
 The resulting torus contribution is sub--dominant at weak coupling, and therefore in the following chapters we shall focus on the effects of the tadpole potential~\eqref{tadpole2}.